Valuation Preparation Series

 |Goodwill/intellectual property||Are there royalty/franchise agreements in place?
 Is goodwill recorded from prior transactions?
 The analyst will analyze cash flows and assess the related market value.|

 What Happens After I Submit This Data?

-Your valuation professional will analyze this data and compile a list of questions for you in the due diligence interview.
-These questions are geared to find the story we reference above.
-Possible questions are:
+Your valuation professional will analyze your data and compile a list of questions for your due diligence interview.
+These questions are geared to find the story behind your company.
+Among the common questions are:

 - What products and services do you provide?
 To what markets?
 Why these products, services, and markets?

 - Is your customer base changing?
 Is the need for your products and services growing?
+Declining?
 Why?

-Since we at JBVal are well prepared, our due diligence interview typically lasts at most an hour or two.
+A due diligence interview typically lasts at most an hour or so.
 If in person, there may be a facility tour.
 If by video conference, this tour may be virtual.

-After the interview, our valuation professional will complete the valuation.
-Almost all valuations must comply to the same IRS standards.
+After the interview, your valuation professional will complete the valuation.
+All valuations for trust and estate purposes must comply with IRS standards.
 Revenue Ruling 59-60 is the most important of these if you care to look!